Cinnamon Sugar Peach Bundt Cake

 The peaches are heavy and will sink to the bottom, which becomes the top when you flip the cake.
 Adding them in layers ensures peachy deliciousness in every bite.

 Even though we’re going to end with peaches on top, the batter will rise up around them, giving us a layer of cake on the top of the bundt pan (which then becomes the bottom when we flip it) so there’s a nice flat surface for the peach bundt cake to sit on.

-How to Make a Sugar Crust on a Bundt Cake
+Sugar Crust on a Bundt Cake

 I’ve made an awful lot of bundt cakes, but all have some sort of frosting or glaze.
 This time I wanted to try something different: a cinnamon sugar crust.